Estimating the potential for shared autonomous scooters: Abstract

 \section{Abstract}

 Recent technological developments have shown significant potential for transforming urban mobility.
 Considering first- and last-mile travel and short trips, the rapid adoption of dockless bike-share systems showed the possibility of disruptive change, while simultaneously presenting new challenges, such as fleet management or the use of public spaces.
-At the same time, further advances are expected from adoption of electric vehicles and various forms of vehicle autonomy.
-In this paper, we evaluate the operational characteristics of a new class of shared vehicles that are being actively developed in the industry: scooters with self-repositioning capabilities, that we expect to become viable in the coming years and present an alternative to shared bicycles for short trips.
+In this paper, we evaluate the operational characteristics of a new class of shared vehicles that are being actively developed in the industry: scooters with self-repositioning capabilities.
 We do this by adapting the methodology of shareability networks to a large-scale dataset of dockless bike-share usage, giving us estimates of ideal fleet size under varying assumptions of fleet operations.
 We show that the availability of self-repositioning capabilities can help achieve up to 10 times higher utilization of vehicles than possible in current bike-share systems.
 We show that actual benefits will highly depend on the availability of dedicated infrastructure, a key issue for scooter and bicycle use.
 Based on our results, we envision that technological advances can present an opportunity to rethink urban infrastructures and how transportation can be effectively organized in cities.